isaacs/node-glob/README.md

 * `aborted` Boolean which is set to true when calling `abort()`.
 There is no way at this time to continue a glob search after aborting, but you can re-use the statCache to avoid having to duplicate syscalls.
-* `statCache` Collection of all the stat results the glob search performed.
 * `cache` Convenience object.
 Each field has the following possible
   values:
   * `false` - Path does not exist